menu

 Overall, Cheshire’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small town, Cheshire doesn't have a public transportation system that people use for their commute.
+Cheshire is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of people in Cheshire with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.44% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Cheshire is quite a bit lower than the national average among all cities of 21.84%: just 11.86% of people here over 25 have a bachelor's degree or an advanced degree.

+Cheshire is a very ethnically-diverse town.
 The people who call Cheshire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cheshire residents report their race to be White.
-Important ancestries of people in Cheshire include English, Irish, European, German, and Polish.
+Cheshire also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 21.25% of the town’s residents.
+Important ancestries of people in Cheshire include English, German, Irish, European, and Polish.

 The most common language spoken in Cheshire is English.
 Other important languages spoken here include Polish and German/Yiddish.